Los Angeles Knight Riders: 2023 season

 Prior to the launch of the official season, it was announced the MLC's inaugural domestic draft would take place on March 19, 2023.
 The Knight Riders had the final pick of the draft and selected the Hurricanes' Ali Khan as their first draft pick.
 Over the course of the draft, the Knight Riders selected various players including the likes of Unmukt Chand, Corné Dry, and Saif Badar.
 The Knight Riders announced their full squad on June 13, with England's Jason Roy, Australia's Adam Zampa, West Indies' Sunil Narine and New Zealand's Lockie Ferguson all in the mix.
 Mysore, upon the squad's unveiling, stated that, "we have assembled a strong and talented team for the debut season of MLC, who can compete at the highest level and bring joy to cricket fans around the world".
 On July 10, team management announced that Narine would lead the team as the captain and that Phil Simmons would be the team's head coach.
 Alongside Simmons, Bharat Arun and Ryan ten Doeschate were subsequently announced as the team's bowling and batting coaches, respectively.

 2024 season

 Ahead of the 2024 season opener on July 5, the Knight Riders retained a vast majority of their squad, including Roy, Narine, and Chand.
-The team would also sign various overseas and domestic players, consisting of the likes of Bangladeshi Shakib al Hasan and local boy Matthew Tromp.
+The team also signed various overseas and domestic players, consisting of the likes of Bangladeshi Shakib al Hasan and local boy Matthew Tromp.